How to use the ODM

 1) How to use templates

-ODM Excel report templates provide you with an easy way to enter your wastewater and other environmental data into the relevant PHES-ODM tables (more information about the tables can be found in the getting-to-know section).
+ODM Excel report templates provide you with an easy way to enter your wastewater and other environmental data into the relevant PHES-ODM tables (more information about the tables can be found in the getting-to-know and tables sections).
 The templates also serve as an interactive way to get to know the ODM and can be found at the OSF.io PHES-ODM reference file folder.

 The guides below will walk you through each of the report templates.
 In these guides, “field” refers to a column in the template, and “entry” refers to a row of information that you entered.
 The guides also provide definitions and explanations for some terms; more complete information can be found in the Reference Guide - Parts document.
 If you have any questions or comments, you can post them on our Discourse forum.